The life of a medical resident isn’t easy.

 A group or association policy is better than nothing, but it likely won’t offer you the full protection you need.
 Group policies are not underwritten; they cover all applicants within a certain group, such as by employment or association membership.
 Therefore, the insurer cannot take on as much risk with a group policy.
 That results in coverage that is inferior to individual insurance.

-Group policies can often be cancelled at anytime, whereas you can also typically keep your individual policy as long as you pay the premiums, regardless of where you’re employed.
+Group policies can often be canceled at any time, whereas you can also typically keep your individual policy as long as you pay the premiums, regardless of where you’re employed.

 Without the income from working as a physician, you won’t be able to repay the thousands of dollars in student loan debt.
 Even if you declare bankruptcy following a disability, student loans are very difficult to discharge.